Alpha,alpha-trehalose phosphorylase

-Thus, the two substrates of this enzyme are trehalose and phosphate, whereas its two products are D-glucose and beta-D-glucose 1-phosphate.
+The two substrates of this enzyme characterised from Euglena gracilis are trehalose and orthophosphate (P_{i}).
+Its products are β-D-glucose-1-phosphate and D-glucose.
+The enzyme can act in reverse, producing the disaccharide trehalose.

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is alpha,alpha-trehalose:phosphate beta-D-glucosyltransferase.
 This enzyme is also called trehalose phosphorylase.
-This enzyme participates in starch and sucrose metabolism.